Joint Service Lightweight Integrated Suit Technology: History

 In 1993, command groups from the Marine Corps, Navy, Army, and Air Force signed an agreement that created the JSLIST program, to replace the Chemical Protection Overgarment used by the U.S. Navy.
 The JSLIST program worked on creating, testing, and manufacturing a better and unified CBRN protective suit for a reduced cost.
 The U.S. Military started procurement of the JSLIST in 1997.

 Components

 The JSLIST Overgarment includes the coat and trousers.
 Both pieces are made from 50/50 nylon/cotton rip-stop material with a waterproof coating for the outer material.
 The inner material includes an activated charcoal layer.
 The overgarment comes in desert and woodland camouflage.
 The trousers have bellows pockets, adjustable suspenders and waistband, and a slide fastener with protective flap.
 The coat is waist long, has a slide fastener and protective flap, and has an integral hood.
 Multipurpose Rain, Snow, and CB overboot (MOLO) are used for footwear for the ensemble.
 Butyl gloves and respiratory equipment are also used to complete the suit.
-Military personnel often wrap M9 Detector Tape around the sleeve and trouser leg of the JSLIST for chemical agent detection.
+Military personnel often wrap M9 Detector Tape around the biceps, wrists and trouser legs of the JSLIST for chemical agent detection.